 Both the CA-60 Freeway and the CA-57 Freeway run through Diamond Bar. the I-10 Freeway is just north of the city and CA-71 is just east of the city.
 Major thoroughfares include Grand Avenue, Diamond Bar Boulevard, Pathfinder Road, Golden Springs Drive, and Brea Canyon Road.

-The median household income in 2021 was $100,776, with 7.9% of the population living below the poverty line.
+The median household income in 2023 was $106,602, with 9.1% of the population living below the poverty line.

-The 2010 United States Census reported that Diamond Bar had a population of 55,544.
+The 2010 United States census reported that Diamond Bar had a population of 55,544.
 The population density was 3,731.5 inhabitants per square mile (The racial makeup of Diamond Bar was: 29,144 (Asian; 18,434 (White (Non-Hispanic White), 2,288 (African American; 178 (Native American; 106 (Pacific Islander; 3,237 (from other races; and 2,157 (from two or more races.
 There were 11,138 residents of Hispanic or Latino origin, of any race (Census reported that 55,415 people (of the population) lived in households, 102 (lived in non-institutionalized group quarters, and 27 (were institutionalized.

 There were 17,880 households, out of which 7,008 (had children under the age of 18 living in them, 11,792 (were opposite-sex married couples living together, 2,165 (had a female householder with no husband present, 886 (had a male householder with no wife present.
 There were 496 (unmarried opposite-sex partnerships, and 71 (same-sex married couples or partnerships.
 2,308 households (were made up of individuals, and 740 (had someone living alone who was 65 years of age or older.
 The average household size was 3.10.
 There were 14,843 families (of all households); the average family size was 3.38.